DefinetlyNotAI/Logicytics/README.md

 Remove add and delete files, it's the safest directory where your backups, hashes, data zips and logs are found.

 > [!TIP]
-> Watch this [video](https://www.youtube.com/watch?v=XVTBmdTQqOs) for a better understanding of Logicytics
+> Watch this [video](https://www.youtube.com/watch?v=XVTBmdTQqOs) to see a real life demo of Logicytics (Although the tools and interface may be changed as its a older version)

 ## 🔧 Configuration 🔧